BinomialLLC/basis_universal/README.md

 For the maximum possible achievable quality with the current former and encoder, use (remove -srgb for non-photographic images):

 `basisu x.png -srgb -slower -max_endpoint_clusters 8192 -max_selector_clusters 7936 -no_selector_rdo -no_auto_global_sel_pal`

+### WebGL test

+The "WebGL" directory contains a very simple WebGL demo that uses the transcoder compiled to asm.js using emscriten.
+It currently only supports transcoding to the BC1 and BC3 texture formats.
+The file WebGL/basis_wrappers.cpp contains a simple C-style API that the Javascript code can call to interface with the C++ Basis transcoder.

+On browsers that don't support BC1 (Firefox is one), there's a low-quality fallback code path for opaque textures (but no fallback for BC3 yet).
+Note that the fallback path only currently converts to 16-bit RGB images, so the quality isn't as good as it should be.

 ### Transcoder details